Tech giants pressured to auto-flag “illegal” content in Europe

 European digital rights group the EDRI, which campaigns for free speech across the region, is also eviscerating in its response to the guidance, arguing that: “The document puts virtually all its focus on Internet companies monitoring online communications, in order to remove content that they decide might be illegal.
 It presents few safeguards for free speech, and little concern for dealing with content that is actually criminal.”

 “The Commission makes no effort at all to reflect on whether the content being deleted is actually illegal, nor if the impact is counterproductive.
-The speed and proportion of removals is praised simply due to the number of takedowns,” it added, concluding that: “The Commission’s approach of fully privatising freedom of expression online, its almost complete indifference diligent assessment of the impacts of this privatisation.”
+The speed and proportion of removals is praised simply due to the number of takedowns,” it added, concluding that: “The Commission’s approach of fully privatising freedom of expression online, it’s almost complete indifference diligent assessment of the impacts of this privatisation.”

 0